 How do I determine how much demand there is for the topics I want to blog about?

 Before diving into determining demand, let’s cover an important term: Estimated Monthly Search Volume (MSV).
-This is an estimate you can get from a free or paid keyword research tool like SEMrush, Wordstream, Ahrefs and Twinword Ideas, that’ll give you their estimate of how many searches are done on the keyword phrases you run through the tool.
+This is an estimate you can get from a free or paid keyword research tool like my keyword tool right here, SEMrush, Wordstream, Ahrefs and Twinword Ideas, that’ll give you their estimate of how many searches are done on the keyword phrases you run through the tool.
 That’s pretty straight-forward.

 Determining a level of demand there is for a given set of keyword phrases, on the other hand, is much more subjective and open to interpretation—but I have a free tool I put together to help you check search demand, called the Niche Demand Checker you can grab in my free course right here.